Taxi drivers

 The driver using the vehicle for ridesharing purposes must hold current driver and operator accreditation.

-From 27 February 2025, metropolitan-based rideshare drivers are no longer required to apply for a separate accreditation to operate outside of the metropolitan boundary.
+Metropolitan-based rideshare drivers are no longer required to apply for a separate accreditation to operate outside of the metropolitan boundary.

 Restrictions have been removed for metropolitan drivers allowing them to operate statewide.